Tina Peters (politician): Conviction and sentencing

 Peters was convicted in August 2024 on seven of ten charges of engaging in a security breach to advance a false conspiracy theory of election fraud.
 Four of the convictions were for felonies.
 On the day after her conviction, she appeared on the Steve Bannon War Room podcast to insist she would continue to pursue her allegations, referring to a debunked theory originating from former Michigan politician Patrick Colbeck and amplified on Twitter by Rasmussen Reports alleging Dominion engineers based in Serbia could change votes over the internet.

 Peters was sentenced to nine years in prison and immediately taken into custody in October 2024.
-At her sentencing, District Court Judge Matthew Barrett told Peters, "Your lies are well documented...
-I'm convinced you'd do it all over again if you could."
-Peters told the judge, "I've never done anything with malice to break the law.
-I've only wanted to serve the people of Mesa County."
-Barrett told her, "You are no hero.
+At her sentencing, District Court Judge Matthew Barrett told Peters, "Your lies are well documented [...]
+I'm convinced you'd do it all over again if you could. [...]
+You are no hero.
 You're a charlatan who used, and is still using, your prior position in office to peddle a snake oil that's been proven to be junk time and time again."
+In response, Peters denied breaking the law "with malice".
 Subsequent to the sentencing the courthouse increased security after receiving threats to the judge and staff.

-Peters filed a federal habeas corpus petition in U.S. District Court of Colorado, arguing that she should be released on bond pending the appeal decision.
-The hearing was set for July 22, 2025.

-Peters asked to appear at an upcoming court hearing remotely from prison in Pueblo, but the judge denied the request.
+On February 7, 2025 Peters filed a federal habeas corpus petition in U.S. District Court of Colorado, arguing that she should be released on bond pending the appeal decision.
+Peters asked the court to appear at the hearing remotely from jail in Pueblo, but the judge denied the request.
+Her petition for release pending appeal was denied by Chief U.S. Magistrate Judge Scott T. Varholak on December 8, 2025.